 If you are a landlord you should read this course/kit (written in association with the staff at Alan Boswell Group) and make sure that YOUR insurance cover is as good as it can be.

-Access to training is normally time-limited (as things change and the course material will inevitably get out of date) and many of our training courses included a CPD element.
+Access to training is normally time-limited (as things change and the course material will inevitably get out of date).
+Many of our training courses (but not all) included a CPD element.

 Note that we also provide in house training to organisations such as Local Authorities and Housing Associations.
 For information about this see our separate Easy Law Training website.